Political, economic and trade information

 As Australia's Foreign Policy White Paper highlights, a strong and prosperous Timor-Leste is of fundamental important to Australia.
 We look forward to partnering with Timor-Leste to develop the Greater Sunrise gas field, with benefits for both countries.

-We are Timor-Leste’s leading economic partner [$91.8 million in estimated total ODA in 2018-19].
+We are Timor-Leste’s leading development partner [$91.8 million in estimated total ODA in 2018-19].
 We will continue to support Timor-Leste's objective of economic diversification and private sector growth through our development cooperation and labour mobility schemes.

 We will continue to support Timor-Leste's armed forces and national police.
 We cooperate on regional security issues, including maritime challenges, border security and transnational crime.
 Australia supports Timor-Leste's ambition to join ASEAN, to facilitate its closer economic engagement with Southeast Asia.

 The benefits of the maritime boundary treaty

 The Treaty establishes permanent maritime boundaries between Australia and Timor-Leste in the Timor Sea and a stable legal framework for resource development.
-This will provide certainty and stability for businesses and investors.
+This provides certainty and stability for businesses and investors.